noaa-pifsc/esd-arp-resources/surveys/carbonate_budgets_survey.md

 sidebar:
   nav: "docs"
 how_to_download: Under 'Distribution' for each InPort record, there are links to each NCEI accession where the raw data is available for download.
 See R code below for processing scripts and calcification rates referential database.
-sop_text: "Carbonate Budget Assessments in the U.S. Pacific Islands: Report of Methods Comparison Results and Summary of Standard Operating Procedures (2023)."
+sop_text: "Carbonate Budget Report of Methods Comparison Results and Summary of Standard Operating Procedures (2023) linked below. <a href = 'https://link.springer.com/article/10.1007/s00338-025-02660-7'>Estimating coral reef carbonate budgets using Structure-from-Motion photogrammetry</a> 2025 ."
 url_sop: https://doi.org/10.25923/g4hg-7686
 datasheets_text: "Datasheets include site visit metadata / dive nav and urchin data."
 url_datasheets: /surveys/carbbudgets/datasheets